SumiSastri/dev-blogs/docs/dns-domain-name-system/part2-websites-build-or-outsource.md

 SPAs and SSRs can be over-engineered.
 SSGs take some of the grunt work out of building static sites.
 SSGs bundle all the files in build time and then sends the files to a CDN (content delivery network) to host.

 They are good for SEO as the server gets back a content-rich, pre-rendered HTML page.
 Performant - as it is pre-rendered.
 Easy to maintain and update - based on templates that can be reused.
-Data sources are diverse - you can use content from Wordpress, e-commerce data from Shopify, back-end data from Firebase or a simple file system.
+Data sources are diverse - you can use content from Wordpress, e-commerce data from Shopify, backend data from Firebase or a simple file system.

 So the whole process of building the site needs some thought and planning.
 This is before we even think about hosting.